 Harvest fresh leaves as needed.
 Cilantro is best harvested early in the morning.
 Don’t wash the leaves because the fragrant oils will be lost.

 Sage can be grown from seeds easily.
 We suggest starting this hardy perennial with other herbs, like rosemary, and basil.
-You can set out greenhouse grown seedlings approximately one foot apart.
+You can set out greenhouse-grown seedlings approximately one foot apart.

 Spider mites and slugs are a few of the typical pests seen on sage.
 Eliminate weeds and other garden trash.
-Discard seriously infested plants by placing in the trash.
+Discard seriously infested plants by placing them in the trash.

 Harvest the leaves delicately throughout the first year of growth.
 Pick as needed in the coming years.
 Sage is best consumed fresh but can also be stored.
 Dried leaves have a powerful and somewhat different taste than the fresh one.